tomasz2101/ElectricSkateboard/SETUP.md

 #### Running from terminal

-Cd to the root of the checkout repo, assuong the pybuild virtual env from previuos steps.
+Go to the root of the checkout repo, assuong the pybuild virtual env from previous steps.

     . .pybuild/bin/activate
     pip3 install -e .
-    pytest --pep8 --cov=hadbuild
+    pytest --pep8 --cov=testbuild